dajat/vpn-discover/README.md

 <img src="https://imgur.com/31xtyEZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Login to Microsoft Azure to create a Virtual Machine.
-Search for "Virtual Machine" in Azure, select "Create and "Azure Virtual Machine".
+Search for "Virtual Machine" in Azure, and select "Create --> "Azure Virtual Machine".
 Next, "Create a Resource Group" and add the virtual machine name, region, image (operating system), and size of the virtual machine.
 Next, open a browser to whatismyipaddress.com and take note of the IP address.
 </p>
 <br />
 <h2>Remote Desktop to Virtual Machine</h2>